InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

     }
   }

-  // Want to have your vuelidate validations in one place?
+  // Want to have your Vuelidate validations in one place?
 No problem! static get validations() {
     return {
       brand: { required, alpha }